Access the database

 The application file has to contain the elements listed in Article 12(2) of the Regulation.

-According to Article 12(16) of the Regulation, the European Securities and Markets Authority (“ESMA”), developed draft regulatory technical standards to further specify the requirements and arrangements for the application for authorisation, including the standard forms, templates and procedures.
-The delegated act has been adopted by the European Commission on 13 July 2022 and is currently under review, where the scrutiny period is fixed up to 3 months.
+According to article 12(16) of the Regulation, the European Securities and Markets Authority (“ESMA”), developed draft regulatory technical standards to further specify the requirements and arrangements for the application for authorisation, including the standard forms, templates and procedures.
+These technical standards have been adopted through the Commission delegated Regulation (EU) 2022/2112 of 13 July 2022 supplementing Regulation (EU) 2020/1503 of the European Parliament and of the Council with regard to regulatory technical standards specifying requirements and arrangements for the application for authorisation as a crowdfunding service provider.

 The complete application file may be submitted to the CSSF to the address firstname.lastname@example.org, in electronic form, by using the dedicated form, developed by the CSSF in accordance with the said delegated act adopted by the European Commission.